-As we have seen, black tea can alleviate possibilities of dehydration.
-Since diarrhea is a symptom of diabetes, black tea can therefore reduce chances of getting diabetes.
+As we have seen, black tea can alleviate the possibility of dehydration.
+Since diarrhea is a symptom of diabetes, black tea can therefore reduce the chances of getting diabetes.
 Scientists through numerous lab tests on rats have uncovered the truth that black tea plays a significant role in reducing sugar levels and diabetic cataracts.
 Lower blood sugar levels have also been observed in human beings.

 Minimizes Risk of Parkinson’s Disease